A Stray Pit Bull

 Despite their Herculean efforts, AARF couldn’t find a home for Leroy until a couple of weeks ago when a woman named Lise read about his journey.
 She had been thinking about getting a dog, and when a friend tagged her in a post about Leroy from the Pawsitive Alliance.

 After that, everything fell into place perfectly, and Leroy moved in with Lise permanently last Sunday!

 You can see all the people and groups that helped him find a home and follow his exploits with his new mom on Leroy’s Facebook page.

-The amount of time and effort Heather and AARF’s volunteers to find Leroy a home was nothing short of astonishing.
+The amount of time and effort Heather and AARF’s volunteers spent to find Leroy a home was astonishing.
 AARF also spent about $9000 a year just to board Leroy for more than three years.
 That’s a huge chunk of money for a small dog rescue group like AARF.

 To recognize AARF’s fantastic work on behalf of Leroy and celebrate his adoption, please click here and make a tax deductible contribution to this amazing organization that never gives up on finding permanent homes for the dogs they rescue.

 And Leroy, I have only two words that you’ve waited eight years to hear: Welcome Home!

 Leroy at His New Home